Battle of Dengbu Island

 The Battle of Dengbu Island (登步島戰役 (Dēngbù Dǎo Zhànyì)) was a conflict between the Republic of China Army and People's Liberation Army over Dengbu Island (in the Zhoushan Islands) near mainland China.
-This conflict occurred from 3 November 1949 to 5 November 1949 and resulted in a Republic of China victory.
+This conflict occurred from 3 November 1949 to 5 November 1949 and resulted in a Republic of China Army's victory.

-Nevertheless, the ROC was later forced to withdraw when the PRC gained air superiority over the region, leaving Dengbu Island in the control of the PRC.
+Nevertheless, the Kuomintang was forced to withdraw in May 1950 when the PLA gained air superiority over the region, leaving Dengbu Island in the control of the mainland government.